StefanoGiacomelli/panns_AT_inference/README.md

-# PANNs inferece
+# PANNs AT (Audio Tagging) inferece

-**panns_inference** provides an easy to use Python interface for audio tagging and sound event detection.
-The audio tagging and sound event detection models are trained from PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition: https://github.com/qiuqiangkong/audioset_tagging_cnn
+**panns_AT_inference** provides an easy to use Python interface for audio tagging.
+The audio tagging models are trained from PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition: https://github.com/qiuqiangkong/audioset_tagging_cnn

-This is a forked repository/project for Audio Tagging only w. the top-3 models (see References)
+This is a forked repository/project w. the Top-3 models (see References)

 ## Installation
 PyTorch>=1.0 is required.